jbannick/hellokata-java/src/modules/usinglibs/hellomodusingversionedlib2/Readme.md

 The Java 9 and Java 10 apps are modularized.

+Note:

+Within the library, the versioned code must have for each version, identical:

+- Package names
+- Class names
+- Method signatures

+Within the library, versioned modularized code must have for each version, identical:
+- Module names

 To build and run this library and the two apps that use it:

 - You must have the Java 10 JDK installed